 If you work with a lawyer on your case, they can file your insurance claim and coordinate settlement negotiations on your behalf.
 If they receive a settlement offer, they will present it to you.

 You Have the Final Say

-You will always have the final say in settlement negotiations.
+You’ll always have the final say in settlement negotiations.
 You have the ability to accept or deny any offer that is presented to you by your lawyer.
-Your lawyer can review your options with you and make suggestions, but you are the only one who can make the final decision.
+Your lawyer can review your options with you and make suggestions.
+However, you are the only one who can make the final decision.

 You Can Still Go to Court